mattheww/gomill/gomill_docs/errors.rst

 game number will be skipped).
 If two game results in a row are void, the run will be halted.

-For CEM tuning events, any other void game will be replayed; if it fails again, the run will be halted.
+For cross-entropy tuning events, any other void game will be replayed; if it fails again, the run will be halted.

 In parallel mode, outstanding games will be allowed to complete.